 What do we need to build a solar energy system?
 Will it cost a bomb?
 Do we need to know how to build a rocket?
 No worries, solar systems are actually pretty simple.
 When it comes to the raw basic components, there are only 4 of them:

 - Solar Panels: Convert direct sunlight to electricity.

 - Battery: To store the electricity for the night.

 - Charge Controller: To regulate the charging process, and prevent the battery from being over-charged.

-- Inverter: This is optional if you want a “wall plug” from your solar system.
-We shall touch more on this later in the guide.
+- Inverter: Optional, if you want a “wall plug” from your solar system.
+We shall touch more on this later in this guide.

 The fabled technology that turns light into power.
 While most people only know them as “solar panel”, there are currently 3 common types of solar panels.

 MONOCRYSTALLINE SOLAR PANELS